-- Information received from a parent or carer and/or outside agencies - Liaison with primary schools during the Year 6 transition process - Attendance at Year 6 Annual Reviews by our Learning Support Manager - Year 6 SATs scores or Teacher Assessment data - Analysis of screening tests taken on entry into the college including reading and spelling tests; CATS tests and baseline assessments in each subject area - On-going reviews of progress in line with our progress tracking system - Referrals from staff - Advice from specialist external agencies eg. Educational Psychology service
+- Information received from a parent or carer and/or outside agencies - Liaison with primary schools during the Year 6 transition process - Attendance at Year 6 Annual Reviews by our SENDCo - Year 6 SATs scores or Teacher Assessment data - Analysis of screening tests taken on entry into the school including reading and spelling tests; CATS tests and baseline assessments in each subject area - On-going reviews of progress in line with our progress tracking system - Referrals from staff - Advice from specialist external agencies e.g. Educational Psychology service - Evidence based referrals of any undiagnosed SEND that needs exploring. - Assessment of Y10 and Y11 students who may require examination board access arrangements - Screening for Dyslexia tendencies (screening is not a diagnosis).